Margaret Thatcher: Political impact

-Thatcherism represented a systematic and decisive overhaul of the post-war consensus, whereby the major political parties largely agreed on the central themes of Keynesianism, the welfare state, nationalised industry, and close regulation of the economy, and high taxes.
+Thatcherism represented a systematic and decisive overhaul of the post-war consensus, whereby the major political parties largely agreed on the central themes of Keynesianism, the welfare state, nationalised industry, close regulation of the economy, and high taxes.
 Thatcher generally supported the welfare state while proposing to rid it of abuses.
 (Note: Moore (2013): Neither at the beginning of her career nor when she was prime minister, did Margaret Thatcher ever reject the wartime foundations of the welfare state, whether in health, social policy or education.
 In this she was less radical than her critics or some of her admirers supposed.
 Her concern was to focus more on abuse of the system, on bureaucracy and union militancy, and on the growth of what later came to be called the dependency culture, rather than on the system itself.)

-She promised in 1982 that the highly popular National Health Service was "safe in our hands".
-At first, she ignored the question of privatising nationalised industries; heavily influenced by right-wing think tanks, and especially by Sir Keith Joseph, Thatcher broadened her attack.
+Thatcher promised in 1982 that the highly popular National Health Service was "safe in our hands".
+At first, she ignored the question of privatising nationalised industries; heavily influenced by right-wing think tanks, and especially by Keith Joseph, Thatcher broadened her attack.
 Thatcherism came to refer to her policies as well as aspects of her ethical outlook and personal style, including moral absolutism, nationalism, liberal individualism, and an uncompromising approach to achieving political goals.
 (Note: Lawson (1992) lists the Thatcherite ideals as "a mixture of free markets, financial discipline, firm control over public expenditure, tax cuts, nationalism, 'Victorian values' (of the Samuel Smiles self-help variety), privatisation and a dash of populism".)

 Thatcher defined her political philosophy, in a major and controversial break with the one-nation conservatism of her predecessor Edward Heath, in a 1987 interview published in Woman's Own magazine: